5-Data Manipulation

 Create a variable through nested functions

-In this task, use nesting to create 1 variable containing a sorted vector of the column names.
+In this task, use nesting to create one object containing the sorted vector of column names with a single line of code.

 Check your code